aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/extract-notes-slide-from-a-powerpoint-presentation/_index.md

     {
         var slidesApi = new SlidesApi("MyClientId", "MyClientSecret");

-        // Extract slide notes from the second slide as an XPS document. using var pptStream = File.OpenRead("MyPresentation.pptx");
+        // Extract slide notes from the first slide as an XPS document. using var pptStream = File.OpenRead("MyPresentation.pptx");
-        using var xpsStream = slidesApi.DownloadNotesSlideOnline(pptStream, 2, NotesSlideExportFormat.Xps);
+        using var xpsStream = slidesApi.DownloadNotesSlideOnline(pptStream, 1, NotesSlideExportFormat.Xps);

         // Save the XPS document to a file. using var fileStream = File.OpenWrite("SlideNotes2.xps");